jrhazlett/data-tree/README.txt

 INSTALLATION

+Via pip...

-The easiest approach is: pip install data_tree
+pip install data-tree

+Via source...

-You can also download the source from github (link and directions to be provided later).
+-You can also download the source from github https://github.com/jrhazlett/data-tree.

+-Click "Clone or download" and "Download Zip"

+-Decompress the zip file

+-Navigate to the directory within a terminal and run: python setup.py install

+If the install process fails, the KNOWN ISSUES section documents some of the possible install challenges and potential solutions.

 COMPATIBILITY